kumarom/ironic-neutron-plugin/README.md

-ironic-neutron-plugin
+baremetal-neutron-extension
 =====================

-This is a (likely) extremely misguided attempt at a proof of concept neutron plugin that works with ironic (or really any bare-metal environment).
+This is a attempt at a proof of concept neutron ML2 Extension driver that works with ironic (or really any bare-metal environment).
+This is based on the work from Rackspace.
+The original rackspace Plugin has been refactored as an extension driver for ML2 plugin.

 Added features/extensions: